 Categories

 This review covers many components of William Glasser’s 1985 book Control Theory, “A New Explanation of How We Control Our Lives.”

-Control Theory details a framework for understanding how humans choose behaviors to assert control over the world.
-Emphasis on framework.
+Control Theory details a model for understanding why people behave the way they do to assert control over the world.
 Glasser doesn’t delve into the science of the brain.
-Rather, he offers a way to model why people do what they do—and how behavior maps to the desire to control the environment.
+Rather, he offers a framework for understanding why people do what they do—and how behavior maps to the desire to control the environment.

+Categories